-Researchers at the Population Council are developing, in collaboration with Antares Pharma, a novel contraceptive that is absorbed through the skin and may result in fewer side effects than currently available hormonal contraceptives.
+Researchers at the Population Council are developing a novel contraceptive that is absorbed through the skin and may result in fewer side effects than currently available hormonal contraceptives.

 The Population Council developed a contraceptive gel that can be absorbed through the skin of a woman's abdomen.
 The gel contains the progestin Nestorone® and estradiol, a form of estrogen, that is identical to the estrogen made by a woman’s body.
 Previous research indicates that the transdermal use of a natural estrogen (such as estradiol) may result in fewer side effects than experienced with ethinyl estradiol currently used in oral contraceptives.

 The idea of a Nestorone transdermal gel was initially proposed by Horacio Croxatto, a Chilean researcher and member of the Population Council’s International Committee for Contraception Research.
 He demonstrated that Nestorone, a non-androgenic progestin, could be readily absorbed through the skin.
-The Nestorone gel was initially created at the Council’s Center for Biomedical Research, and the Council is collaborating with Antares Pharma to continue developing and testing the combined formulation.
+The Nestorone gel was initially created at the Council’s Center for Biomedical Research, and development and testing the combined formulation continued in collaboration with Antares Pharma.

 If approved by regulatory authorities, Nestorone/estradiol gel would be the first-of-its-kind transdermal contraception using the natural estrogen estradiol.